Morgan Stanley [MS] – The Fundamentals are a good enough reason to be bullish on MS

 Now let’s turn to look at profitability: with a current Operating Margin for Morgan Stanley [MS] sitting at 21.00% and its Gross Margin at 72.30%, this company’s Net Margin is now 15.80.
 These measurements indicate that Morgan Stanley [MS] is generating considerably more profit, after expenses are accounted for, compared to its market peers.

-This stock’s Beta value is currently 1.45, which indicates that it is 16.30% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 29.87.
-This stock, according to these metrics, is currently Oversold.
+This stock’s Beta value is currently 1.47, which indicates that it is 13.38% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 37.22.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is Morgan Stanley [MS] a Reliable Buy?